-- When I want to know how many absences a student is allowed within a semester? - When I have a question about the tardy procedure followed in the high school? - When I have a question about student discipline? - Assistant Principal: Mr. Jerry Duggan, Ext.
+- When I want to know how many absences a student is allowed within a semester? - When I have a question about the tardy procedure followed in the high school? - When I have a question about student discipline? - Assistant Principal: Ms. Rachel McCall, rmccall@cacegypt.org, Ext.
 5403